Step-by-Step Guide

 Overview

-The cost reduction from AI agents is not theoretical.
-Businesses implementing AI automation typically see 40 to 60 percent reductions in time spent on targeted operational tasks within the first month.
+Businesses I've worked with typically see 40-60% reductions in time spent on targeted operational tasks within the first month.
 The savings come from three sources: eliminating manual labor on automatable tasks, reducing errors that create rework, and enabling existing staff to handle more volume without additional hiring.

 The Process